The Best Savings Accounts in New Jersey for 2023

 Valley National Bank offers three different savings accounts to its customers.

-The Statement Savings account is the basic option available to customers.
-It requires a $100 opening deposit and charges a $5 monthly fee.
-You can avoid the fee by maintaining a daily balance of $300.
-You’ll be charged an additional $3 if you opt to receive paper statements.
+The All Access Savings account is the basic option available to customers.
+It requires a $100 opening deposit and there are no monthly fees.

 Cross River Bank